Prisca (empress): Biography

-When Diocletian retired to Spalatum in 305, Prisca stayed with her daughter, Galeria Valeria and son-in-law, Galerius in Thessalonica.
+When her husband retired to Spalatum in 305, Prisca stayed with her daughter and son-in-law in Thessalonica.
 When Galerius died in 311, Licinius was entrusted with the care of Prisca and her daughter Valeria.
 The two women, however, fled from Licinius to Maximinus Daia.
 After a short time, Valeria refused the marriage proposal of Maximinus, who arrested and confined her in Syria and confiscated her properties.
 At the death of Maximinus, Licinius had Prisca and her daughter killed.